rohit267/rohit267/README.md

 <br/>

-- 🎓 I'm currently pursuing B.tech. in Computer Science & Engineering and expect to be graduated in 2021.
+- 🎓 I'm currently pursuing B. Tech. in Computer Science & Engineering graduated in 2021.
 - 🌱 I’m curious in learning more about technology.
 - 🤔 I contribute on open source projects.
 - 💬 Ask me about Web & JavaScript development or any tech related stuff.